como-usar-freertos-en-arduino

 This library, available at this link, uses the Arduino Watchdog in a very original way to run the Scheduler at configurable intervals from 15ms to 500ms.

-We will not deny that, despite the merit of this library for AVR processors, FreeRTOS fits “by force” on an Arduino.
-We will find it much more useful on the ESP8266 and ESP32, where it is included in a complete and native way.
+We are not going to deny that, despite the merit of this library for AVR processors, FreeRTOS fits “tightly” into an Arduino.
+We will find it much more useful on the ESP8266 and ESP32, where it is included completely and natively.

 FreeRTOS Example

-Let’s see a basic example of “Hello World” with FreeRTOS.
-That, in the world of processors, is the equivalent of a “Blink”, that is, making an LED flash.
+Let’s see a basic “Hello World” example with FreeRTOS.
+Which, in the world of processors, the equivalent is a “Blink”, that is, making an LED blink.

 #include <Arduino_FreeRTOS.h>